 There are thought to be four general obsession types for OCD, though an individual’s obsessions will take on unique dimensions depending on what they fear and value:

-Unintentional harm obsessions revolve around fears of accidentally harming others through unintentional wrongdoing, like leaving the gas stove on, or hitting a pedestrian in your car.
+Unintentional harm obsessions revolve around fears of accidentally harming others through unintentional wrongdoing, like leaving the gas stove on or hitting a pedestrian in your car.
 These obsessions can involve intrusive thoughts of accidental harm, and common compulsions can involve extreme wariness and repetitive “checking” of things to make sure there is no possibility for harm.

 Obsessions regarding exactness and order can involve focuses on symmetry, organization, orderliness, and aesthetic appeal.
-Sufferers might count objects or frequently re-organize personal belongings in particular and specific ways to avoid feelings of incompleteness or discomfort.
+People might count objects or frequently re-organize personal belongings in particular and specific ways to avoid feelings of incompleteness or discomfort.

 What ROCD means?